Ano Novo, Vida Nova: Por que se reinventar em 2025 pode ser ruim para sua saúde mental

 Don't focus on the New Year

 It's also helpful to focus on one day at a time.
-After all, you will inevitably have days when you abandon your new regime de alimentação saudável regime in favour of a takeaway, or ditch the gym to stay on the sofa.
+After all, you will inevitably have days when you abandon your new regime de alimentação saudável regime in favour of a takeaway, or ditch the academia to stay on the sofa.
 It's normal to struggle with lifestyle changes, so don't feel guilty if you have a day off.

 "Instead of it being about a year - which in itself creates pressure - focusing on a day feels more doable," says Chambers.
 "And even if you miss a day, you can commit to trying again the following day, without feeling like the whole year is a failure."